 - Trove widget – for finding Australian theses

 - Australian & New Zealand Universities – Institutional Repository Contacts

-Reviewing the literature is important to assist your knowledge and understanding of your topic.
-Writing good literature reviews is crucial to show your examiners how well you know the literature.
+Reviewing the literature is important to assist your knowledge and understanding of your topic and integral to establishing your position in the academic landscape.
+Writing good literature reviews is crucial to show your examiners how well you know the literature and how well you are able to explain the importance of your project.
 It is a common requirement that you write a separate chapter as a stand-alone literature review.
 However, for those theses that are predominantly composed of complete published papers, there might not be a requirement for a separate review section.

 The process of submitting your thesis may include preparing additional tasks and preparation of paperwork (i.e. the Originality Statement).

 Usually there are three examiners.
 However, the process of thesis examination will vary widely according to discipline and university.
 Broadly speaking, your examiners will recommend that your thesis be accepted without alteration, accepted with minor alteration, accepted providing major changes are made or rejected.
 Usually your supervisor will choose who your examiners are and you may have the opportunity to choose one of your examiners.

 Most problems with your project are surmountable and remember that your supervisors and your university are there to help you.
 If things go drastically wrong at any time, it is essential that you seek assistance as early as possible.
 There are people within your university administration who are there to help you.
 To help dealing with problems, document any issues as they arise.
 It is essential for you to have excellent time-management and record-keeping skills.